 Already we see that the mass of the star is important: it provides the gravity needed to compress the core.
 The higher the mass of the star, the more the core is compressed, and the hotter it can get.
 Fusion reactions depend strongly on temperature; the higher the temperature, the faster the reaction proceeds.
 As we'll see, this is critical later in the star's life.
 Initially, the star fuses hydrogen into helium.
 Like ash in a fire, the helium builds up in the core, but it does not fuse because helium takes a lot more pressure and heat than hydrogen does to fuse.
 If the star is massive enough, though, it can ignite helium fusion in its core.
 The helium fuses into carbon, which then starts to pile up in the core.
 In very massive stars this process repeats again and again, fusing lighter elements into heavier ones: hydrogen to helium, helium to carbon, carbon to neon, neon to oxygen, oxygen to silicon, silicon to iron.
 The star's core starts to look like an onion, with layers nested inside one another.

 At every step, the process generates more heat, and the fusion goes ever faster.
 A star may fuse hydrogen into helium for millions or billions of years, but by the time it starts to fuse silicon into iron, it may take mere days.
+As produced energy in the form of heat.
+However, there is not enough heat and pressure to fuse the iron nuclei, so once iron builds up in the core, the star's source of energy shuts off.
+Worse, the electrons in the core combine with the protons in the iron nuclei to form neutrons - and the electrons were crucial to give the star support as well.
+When they are removed from the star's core, things quickly go bad.

-As iron piles up in the core, the star is headed for disaster.
+> iron piles up in the core, the star is headed for disaster.